 There’s plenty of tables available in our Beer Hall, outside in our Beer Garden, or in front of our giant 12-foot screen to watch the footy.

-If you’re craving a drink, we’ve got 12 taps pouring all your favourite CUB beers, as well as wine by the glass and classic spirits.
+If you’re craving a drink, we’ve got 12 taps pouring all your favourite CUB beers.
 Of course, it wouldn’t be a visit to Carlton Brewhouse without a brewery fresh pot of unpasteurised Carlton Draught straight from the tank!

 Beer Garden

-Enjoy our famous pub fare in our outdoor beer garden, accompanied with a few schooners of our best draft beer.
+Enjoy our famous pub fare in our outdoor beer garden, accompanied with a few schooners of our best draught beer.

 Did you know our beer garden is also dog-friendly?
 Man’s best friends is always welcome at Carlton Brewhouse!